GreyPaperclip/cffa/Tutorials/RaspberryPI_deployment.md

     cd $HOME/cffa/cffa
     ```

 38. Create the boot shell script.
-This is executed once the container has initialised:
+This is executed once the container has initialised.
+The boot.sh script is also included as part of the cffa GitHub download.

     ```bash
     vi boot.sh